Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 - ### :weapon-prop-explosive:{ .lg } Explosive

     When this weapon's hits a target, it explodes and affect an area of effect on the parenthesis, originating from the target.
 The weapon can target a point within its range.
 Each creature in the area of effect centered on the point or the target must make a :d20-save: Dexterity Saving Throw against your Weapon Save DC.
 The creature takes the weapon's damage on a failed save, or half as much damage on a successful one.

     Your initial target makes this :d20-save: **Saving Throw** at a :d20-disadv: **Disadvantage**.

 - ### :weapon-prop-finesse:{ .lg } Finesse

-    When making an attack with a finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
+    When making an attack with a Finesse weapon, you use your choice of your Strength or Dexterity modifier for the attack and damage rolls.
 You must use the same modifier for both rolls.

 </div>